Did not give permission for phone tapping, Rajasthan govt tells MHA

 Congress spokesperson Pawan Khera said everyone witnessed over the last week, the daylight 'murder of democracy' being attempted by the BJP in Rajasthan.

-Rajasthan Pradesh Congress Committee president Govind Singh Dotasra if the BJP was not involved in it (toppling the government) why a Rajasthan Police team probing the audio tapes was not allowed to enter the hotel in the BJP-ruled Haryana till the rebel MLAs were moved elsewhere.
+Rajasthan Pradesh Congress Committee president Govind Singh Dotasra if the BJP was not involved in it (toppling the government) why a Rajasthan Police team probing the audio tapes were not allowed to enter the hotel in the BJP-ruled Haryana till the rebel MLAs were moved elsewhere.